 Children’s Counselling

-Our children’s counselling service is specifically designed for children with cancer and their siblings, ranging in age from five to 18 years old.
+Our children’s counselling service is specifically designed for children with cancer and their siblings, ranging in age from 5 to 17 years old.

 Cancer can be a difficult experience for children and can often lead to a range of complex emotions.
 Our approach is tailored to each child’s unique needs, interests, and stage of development.